 Chile's President Says Cataclysmic Wildfires Are Largely Under Control

-Chilean President Michelle Bachelet says wildfires that killed at least 11 people and caused more than $300 million in damage are mostly under control. "[These are] the worst wildfires that Chile has suffered in its history ... [but] are now mostly under control," Bachelet said over the weekend, according to German broadcaster Deutsche Welle .
+A flower shoots through a landscape razed by wildfires in Cauquenes, Chile, on Feb.
+2. Chile's president has lifted a state of emergency and says the wildfires that destroyed large swaths of the country are mostly under control.
+Chilean President Michelle Bachelet says wildfires that killed at least 11 people and caused more than $300 million in damage are mostly under control.

 Discussions